zachmueller/sql-project/project-design/sql/README.md

   - `created_date`
   - ``
  - Purpose: Contains all journal entries relevant to the project tasks.
 Will be built based upon the raw sales invoices data from the BuilderDB.
- - Accounts to be hit in sales process: Revenue, Cost of Goods Sold, Inventory, Cash (no A/R for now), Taxes Payable
+ - Accounts to be hit in sales process: Revenue, Cost of Goods Sold, Inventory, Cash, Taxes Payable, Salaries Payable

 ## Journal Entries (Lines)
  - Table: `dbo.je_lines`